-One of the six communes (alongside Listrac-Médoc, Margaux, Moulis, Saint-Estèphe and Saint-Julien) within the French Haut-Médoc region that are independent appellations and are allowed to bear the commune name on the label.
-Pauillac lies between Saint-Estèphe and Saint-Julien.
-Here, sulphurisation of the wine in the barrel was introduced as early as the 18th century to prevent secondary fermentation.
-The town of Pauillac, located on the Gironde estuary, is rightly considered the wine capital of the Médoc.
-It was from this harbour that the Marquis de Lafayette (1757-1834) set sail to join the American rebels and actively fight in the war.
+One of the six communes (along with Listrac-Médoc, Margaux, Moulis, Saint-Estèphe and Saint-Julien) within the French Haut-Médoc area that are independent appellations and are allowed to bear the commune name on the label.
+Pauillac is the best known of these and lies between Saint-Estèphe and Saint-Julien.
+Here, sulphurisation of the wine in the barrel was introduced as early as the 18th century, following the Dutch example, to prevent secondary fermentation.
+The town of Pauillac, situated on the Gironde estuary, is rightly considered the wine capital of the Médoc; it was from this port that Marquis de Lafayette (1757-1834) set sail to join the American rebels and actively fight there.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.